Before we begin you have to download the stock images and resources that we are going to use in this tutorial.

 First copy the Landscape Stock Image into your file.
 Resize it to 50% to fit into place.
 Press Ctrl+T again this time lock the width, because we will change only the height to 70% (vertical scale).

-You can see that is an unpleasant area where the Star Layer and the Landscape Layer meet.
-So to fix that create a new layer and call it Mask Layer.
-With the Brush Tool, size 200px, Soft Round Shape, paint over imagining that the area that you paint it will be erased.
+You can see that there is an unpleasant area where the Star Layer and the Landscape Layer meet.
+So to fix that, add a Layer Mask to the Landscape layer.
+There is a little button on the Layers Tab.
+With a Soft Round Brush, color black, opacity 80% paint over the area that you want to blend.

 We will change this layer in the next steps while the other elements are added.